commontoolsinc/tutorials/state.md

 Let's now calculate Armor Class.
 It's defined as `10 + Dexterity modifier`.
-We *could* do that same thing and just display it inline, however, this gets complicted to read after a while.
+We *could* do that same thing and just display it inline, however, this gets complicated to read after a while.
 Instead we'll introduce `lift()` which lets you create a reactive state based on inputs such as cells.

 ## Lift

-A lift takes a regular function and allows it to be used to reactive nodes.
+A lift takes a regular function and allows it to be used with reactive nodes.
 For example, here's a regular TypeScript function to calculate armor class:
 ```{code-block} typescript